wvanlit/Wilde/README.md

   --help                          Show this message and exit.
 ```
 ## Installation
 Download the latest release.
-Make sure you have python 3 installed.
+Make sure you have python 3, ffmpeg and libsndfile installed.

 ### Ubuntu
 Unpack the release into a directory and run the following commands: